Wondering how breastfeeding affects fertility?

 Hormonal birth control methods

-• Combined contraceptive pill may be used after 6 weeks only.
-Some breastfeeding women have found their milk supply reduced.
+Combined contraceptive pill may be used after 6 weeks only.
+Some breastfeeding women have found their milk supply still reduces after this time.

-• Breastfeeding women can also take emergency contraception without any effects on breastfeeding.
+Emergency contraception doesn't usually have any effect on breastfeeding.
 Emergency contraception can be taken up to 72 hours after sex.

 © Australian Breastfeeding Association April 2022